 Your pet is an individual and has its own taste and nutrition needs.
 At Wag N’ Wash®, our first priority is to help you find a food that benefits your pet’s long term health, and works within your budget.
-All our locations carry foods that address issues with sensitive stomachs, allergies, puppy and kitten development, large breed canines, and joint health and senior care.
+All our locations carry foods that address issues with sensitive stomachs, allergies, puppy and kitten development, small and large breed canines, and joint health and senior care.

-Loose stool and diarrhea are often indicators of over feeding.
+Loose stool and diarrhea are often indicators of overfeeding.
 If your pet is experiencing these issues, try reducing the amount of food being fed or break up meals into more frequent, smaller portions throughout the day.

 If your companion animal, particularly the canine variety, is an overly ambitious eater and consumes his food faster than you can say “come and get it,” you may wish to try a special food bowl available at Wag N’ Wash® designed to slow down food consumption.
 This will be healthier on the tummy and help to minimize gassiness.